art-bazhin/spred/README.md

 unsub();
 ```

-By default, the strict inequality check is used, but you can set a custom filter in [signal options](https://art-bazhin.github.io/spred/interfaces/SignalOptions.html).
+Signals use [Object.is](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object/is) to compare values, but you can set custom equality function in [signal options](https://art-bazhin.github.io/spred/interfaces/SignalOptions.html).

 ```ts
 /*...*/